mmf81428/Data-Dawgs-MIST-4610-Project-2/README.md

 # Improvements

-One of the first improvements of the model was the addition of the maintenance entity for a more thorough and complex model.
-Please see the description above for further information about this entity (last paragraph of the Data Model explanation).

-The next improvement was adding the cardinalities to the model.
-This allows the optionality of each relationship to be documented.
-For example, the new model demonstrates that relationships like the one between employee and flight_crew_employee have a one to zero or many relationship.
-This is because an employee does not have to ever be on a flight crew, but an employee can still be on many instances of different flight crews.

-The group then made adjustments to correct the non-identifying and identifying relationships on the data model.
-For example, there were more identifying relationships than necessary on the previous model because some of the relationships already had unique ids that did not require the identifying relationship between entities.
-For instance, the previous model included an identifying relationship between ticket and trip which is unnecessary because ticket and trip entities each have their own unique identifying primary keys.
+We started by making adjustments based off the feedback from the first project.
+For example, we changed one of the relationships to non-identifying because it did not need to be identifying.
+The previous model included an identifying relationship between ticket and trip which is unnecessary because ticket and trip entities each have their own unique identifying primary keys.
 The new data model reflects the changes in altering this relationship to non-identifying.

+The next improvement was adding the modality to the model.
+This provides more specific information about the relationships in the model.
+For instance, using the relationship between employee and flight_crew_employee, we see that employees do not have to be on the flight crews but flight crews have to be made up of employees.

 Additionally, a new attribute was added to the trip entity.
 The "date" attribute was added to capture the specific date of each trip so that data related to days, months, and years can be analyzed.

+One of the biggest changes we made to the model was the addition of the maintenance entity for a more thorough and complex model.
+Please see the description above for further information about this entity (last paragraph of the Data Model explanation).

+We then added a substantial amount of data to the model to make it more robust.
+For instance, the ticket entity returns 800 rows of data.

 Finally, the last modification made was that the total miles attribute was removed from the DeltaAccount entity.
 This attribute was removed because the total miles earned from a Delta account can already be determined using a query that joins DeltaAccount, passenger, and trip with the miles_earned attribute.